 After all data are compiled, the SPC or designated staff needs to summarize the results in a user-friendly format.
+Seek opportunities to examine the consistency of data through cross verification from two or more sources.
+To engage leadership, stakeholders and community members present data visually by using charts, graphs, images or infographics.
 Organizing the data in a manner that is easy to read will be important, because the data will be the basis for completing the environmental scan and SWOT analysis.
-If using the approach of gathering data based on the five perspectives-community, financial, health department, Tribal/state/national/legislative, and learning and growth-or some variation of these perspectives, the THD may want to organize it in the same way.
+If using the approach of gathering data based on the five perspectives - community, financial, health department, Tribal/state/national/legislative, and learning and growth - or some variation of these perspectives, the TPHD may want to organize it in the same way.
 It may be helpful to assign the task of summarizing the data to one or two persons who have experience working with and communicating findings.
 After summarizing the data, the SPC will need to review the data and identify any gaps requiring additional data and information collection, which is discussed in the following section.